 Next, melatonin is responsible for regulating the circadian rhythm of your body which enables you to get good quality sleep.
 You can produce more melatonin by sleeping in a dark room since even a little light actually reduces your body’s production of it.

-Another important chemical for sleep is serotonin and is similar to the man-made drug known as Prozac.
-Serotonin is necessary for messages to be relayed between cells and neurones.
-If you don’t have enough serotonin, then you will typically feel depressed, anxious and you may even crave sugar and carbs.
-In the night, serotonin actually goes though a change and becomes melatonin which helps you to feel sleepy and fall asleep.
+Another important chemical for sleep is serotonin which is similar to the man-made drug known as Prozac.
+Serotonin is necessary for messages to be relayed between cells and neurons.
+If you don’t have enough serotonin, then you will typically feel depressed, and anxious and you may even crave sugar and carbs.
+During the night, serotonin actually goes through a change and becomes melatonin which helps you to feel sleepy and fall asleep.